 Extremely low-, very low-, and low-income households may be grouped together for planning purposes and referred to as "lower-income households."
+Table A-1 shows the income limits by household size for each income category.
+In Santa Clara County, the median income for a four-person household 2022 is \$168,500.

-&lt;sup>1 Housing Needs Data Report: Milpitas, prepared by ABAG/MTC, 2021-02-02.
+1 Housing Needs Data Report: Milpitas, prepared by ABAG/MTC, 2021-02-02.
 The data packet has been pre-reviewed by HCD for consistency with state requirements to increase predictability in the Housing Element approval process.

-&lt;sup>2 Milpitas is located in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA)
+2 Milpitas is located in the San Jose-Sunnyvale-Santa Clara Metropolitan Statistical Area (MSA)